openstack/nova/api-guide/source/server_concepts.rst

 - **Resource Optimization**

-   To reduce energy usage, some users will try and move servers so they fit into the minimum number of hosts, allowing some servers to be turned off.
+   To reduce energy usage, some cloud operators will try and move servers so they fit into the minimum number of hosts, allowing some servers to be turned off.

    Sometimes higher performance might be wanted, so servers are spread out between the hosts to minimize resource contention.